digipolisantwerp/auth_aspnetcore_deprecated/README.md

 #### Signature validation

 In order to check the token origin and integrity, the token signature must be validated.
-The signature from the token is considered to be an H-MAC SHA256 (HS256) encrypted with a symmetric key.
+The signature from the token is considered to be RSA encrypted with an asymmetric public key.

 The signing key used to validate the signature will be acquired from the instance that issued the token.
 This is done through a call to an endpoint on the issuer service.
-The url from that endpoint must be set in configuration in the **JwtSigningKeyProviderUrl** property.
+The url from that endpoint is provided in the token header with the **x5u** property.
-The authentication on the endpoint requires an api key which must also be set in configuration using the **jwtSigningKeyProviderApikey** property.

-For the api key it is advised not to set the value in code or in a config file but to use the **User secrets** api from Microsoft see: https://docs.asp.net/en/latest/security/app-secrets.html

 The signing key can also be cached.
 The duration of the cache can be set using the **JwtSigningKeyCacheDuration** property in configuration.
-The default is 10 minutes.
+The default is 1440 minutes (24 hours).
 Use 0 to disable the cache.